SamiPerttu/fundsp/README.md

 One application of the bus is controlling effect mix in conjunction with the `pass` opcode, which passes signal through unchanged.
 For example, to add 20% chorus to a mono signal, one might type `pass() & 0.2 * chorus(0, 0.0, 0.01, 0.3)`.

+Or, to add 20% reverb to a stereo signal, `multipass() & 0.2 * reverb_stereo(20.0, 2.0)`.
+Type inference works in our favor here, saving us the need to write the arity of `multipass`, and the constant `0.2` is broadcast to two channels.

 #### Stack